Diet for Diabetes should include the following simple 3-point approach-

 - Timely meals are important.

-- If the gap between the meals is more than 3-4 hours, have a healthy mid-snack like a whole grain cracker, a fruit, nuts/avocados, yogurt, low fat non-fried items or buttermilk.
+- If the gap between meals is more than 3-4 hours, have a healthy mid-snack like a whole grain cracker, a fruit, nuts/avocados, yogurt, low-fat non-fried items, or buttermilk.
 A similar snack can be had at bedtime if the gap between dinner and bedtime is more than 3 hours.

 - Meals should not be unduly delayed or skipped.
 Do not eat very heavily in any single meal.